gordalina/hush/README.md

   ]
 ```

-## Resolving Runtime Configuration
+## Usage

-Hush can be loaded by calling it directly, or by using its release [Config.Provider](https://hexdocs.pm/elixir/Config.Provider.html).
+Hush can be loaded in two ways, at runtime in your application, or as a [Config.Provider](https://hexdocs.pm/elixir/Config.Provider.html) in release mode.

-**Loading via direct call**
+**Loading at runtime**

 ```elixir
 # application.ex